Classic Vanilla Cupcakes with Frosting

 • Salt: Enhances overall flavor and balances sweetness.

-• Powdered Sugar (Confectioners’ Sugar): Sweetens and thickens the frosting.
+• Powdered Sugar (confectioners’ sugar): Sweetens and thickens the frosting.
 Sifted to avoid lumps.

 • Heavy Cream or Whole Milk: Adjusts consistency for smooth spreading or piping.
-Heavy cream yields a richer texture.

 Step-by-Step Recipe